Because of the Coronavirus outbreak, art museums around the world are closed & many exhibitions are not happening.

 When: from October 30th, 2020 until February 16th, 2021

 This exhibition will show around 150 Edgar Degas artworks, focusing on his fascination of the world of ballet dancing.
 Degas had little interest in ballet itself.
 His main interest was studying the human body in movement.
-He wanted to capture the “the petits rats” as he nicknamed them, being forced to submit to the most difficult physical demands.
-He felt no pity towards them at all but rather equated these young dancers to animals.
+He wanted to capture the “the petits rats” as he nicknamed them,.
+He felt no pity towards these young and physically exhausted girls but rather equated them to animals.

 Degas and Obsession with the Ballerinas at the Paris Opera